BlackSaltFish/understandinges6/manuscript/04-Objects.md

 This pattern became popular enough that ECMAScript 6 added the `Object.assign()` method, which behaves the same way, accepting a receiver and any number of suppliers, and then returning the receiver.
 The name change from `mixin()` to `assign()` reflects the actual operation that occurs.
 Since the `mixin()` function uses the assignment operator (`=`), it cannot copy accessor properties to the receiver as accessor properties.
 The name `Object.assign()` was chosen to reflect this distinction.

-I> Similar methods in various libraries may have other names for the same basic functionality; popular alternates include the `extend()` and `mix()` methods.
+> Similar methods in various libraries may have other names for the same basic functionality; popular alternates include the `extend()` and `mix()` methods.
 There was also, briefly, an `Object.mixin()` method in ECMAScript 6 in addition to the `Object.assign()` method.
 The primary difference was that `Object.mixin()` also copied over accessor properties, but the method was removed due to concerns over the use of `super` (discussed in the "Easy Prototype Access with Super References" section of this chapter).

 You can use `Object.assign()` anywhere the `mixin()` function would have been used.
 Here's an example: